techgod/Android-Pro-Course/Week 2/README.md

 #### Link to this week's video :

-Before starting, I’d like to tell you the format this week’s content is a bit different from that of the last week.
-This week, I’ll be running over the entire contents of the week but not provide you with a detailed explanation for each part.
+*Note: Before starting, I’d like to tell you the format this week’s content is a bit different from that of the last week.
+This week, I’ll be running over the entire contents of the week but not provide you with a detailed explanation for each part. <br>
 Instead, I’ll be putting links to documents explaining the topic.
-The reason being, most of the links are straight from the official Android Developers website ( https://developer.android.com ) where you’ll find the most thorough explanation there is, better than what I can probably give.
+The reason being, most of the links are straight from the official Android Developers website ( https://developer.android.com ) where you’ll find the most thorough explanation there is, better than what I can probably give. <br>
 Also, I’d like you to get familiar with using the developer website as going forward, it’s going to be your most helpful tool!
-It has everything from beginner tutorials to documentation for the most complex classes, so when you’re stuck, it’s a good place to begin.
+It has everything from beginner tutorials to documentation for the most complex classes, so when you’re stuck, it’s a good place to begin.<br>
 However, for someone just starting off, the site can get a bit overwhelming with some random terms everywhere.
 So, for now, I’ll be giving you direct links to the pages & sections which you should read.
-You are however welcome encouraged to explore beyond.
+You are however welcome encouraged to explore beyond.*

-For literally every element you interact with in the app, it is defined in a language known as XML.
-XML stands for extensible markup language.
-Think of it similar to HTML.
+So literally every element you can view and interact with in the app is defined in a language known as XML.
+XML stands for **extensible markup language.** Think of it similar to HTML, except the tags in XML do not have a pre-defined meaning and are dependent on the platform.

 **Suggested Reading:** [Introduction to XML](https://www.w3schools.com/xml/xml_whatis.asp)